Kinship Circles Online

 Third Fridays, February – May 2022

 The Inayatiyya’s Kinship Activity cultivates the natural connection of one heart to another, fostering harmony, a broad perspective, and caring action.
 Kinship Circles are gatherings designed to nurture a sense of belonging.
-Join us on the third Fridays of the month this spring, as we explore topics for our time.

 Dates & Themes

 February 18 – Building Resilience & Preventing Burnout w/ Raqib Kogan and Elizabeth Leach, hosted by Jabriel Hasan VIDEO

 Join two healing professionals as we explore: How can we sustain our balance and well-being during this time of pandemic, political discord, unresolved racial injustice and ecological crisis?
 What do we need to reduce stress, avoid burnout and cultivate hope?
 The two presentations can be downloaded here:

 March 18 – Growing into New Ways w/ Diana Badger, hosted by Shams Kairys VIDEO

 Join us as we inquire into how we are called to change, adapt, and grow into new ways of being while experiencing massive, ongoing earth changes and their many resulting impacts.
 What new (to us) frameworks might aid us in the necessary adaptation and transformation we are called to?
 What assumptions, habits, and values need to be let go of, and what others need to be called to the fore, on the individual as well as collective levels?

 April 15 – Radical Hospitality w/ Stephen Hitchcock and Kenneth Sparks, hosted by Khatidja Rodriguez-Ruiz VIDEO